Fun, hands-on indoor activities for kids! Stay engaged in a safe, creative space.

 What is the activity?

-This cooking adventure lets kids mix, bake, and decorate delicious cupcakes!
+This activity lets kids mix, bake, and decorate delicious cupcakes!
 They can experiment with flavors, mix food coloring into frosting, and add sprinkles or fruit toppings.

 Why do this activity?

 Baking teaches basic math, patience, and creativity.
 Measuring ingredients strengthens math skills, while decorating encourages artistic expression.
-Plus, kids get to enjoy a tasty reward at the end!
+Plus, they get to enjoy a tasty reward at the end!

 What is the activity?